Special OfferSAVE $1000 per person on our 2014 departure if purchased by January 10, 2014!Overview

 and the Shrine of the Three Holy Kings

-Following breakfast, continue on the Amsterdam Post-Program Option, or transfer to the airport for your return flight to the U.S. (B)
+Following breakfast, disembark the ship and continue on the Amsterdam Post-Program or depart for the U.S. (B)

 * Post-Program Options are available at additional cost.
 Details will be included with your reservation confirmation.

 All program features are contingent upon final brochure pricing.